 If my child does WELL, I will sign them up for some lessons.

 Here’s the thing: 99.9% of students will not do well UNLESS they have lessons.
 The flute is not an intuitive instrument for MOST students.
-Without proper instruction, bad habits are developed and they are extremely difficult, and sometimes IMPOSSIBLE to change.
-THAT limits a student's potential, which can have a PROFOUND effect on a lot more than just music.
+Without proper instruction, bad habits are developed and they are extremely difficult, and sometimes IMPOSSIBLE to correct.
+This limits a student's potential, which can have a PROFOUND effect on a lot more than music.

 What happens to MOST students who start WITHOUT proper lessons: